 Sure, chemotherapy is not the nicest treatment to receive and it does have pretty awful side effects for most.
-I watched my daughter-in-law go through 3 or 4 months of this treatment where she was literally confined to a combination of her bedroom and her bathroom.
+I watched my daughter-in-law go through 3 or 4 months of this treatment where she seemed to be confined to a combination of her bedroom and her bathroom.
 And it did shock me to see her without hair.
 I would never want anyone to go through that and it really brings it home when it happens to a close member of your family.

 Other ‘consequences’ of cancer surgery include (but are not limited to), pulmonary emboli (blood clots), lymphedema, short bowel syndrome, gastrointestinal malabsorption, diabetes.

-Somatostatin Analogues do a great job but they do add to some of the effects of surgery (mainly malabsorption).
+Somatostatin Analogues do a great job, but they do add to some of the effects of surgery (e.g. malabsorption).

 I’ve not had chemotherapy and I would rather avoid it if I can.
 However, as I’ve hinted above, there are other harsh (….perhaps harsher?) treatments out there.
 Moreover, whilst hair normally grows back, your small intestines, lungs and pancreas won’t.
 Many people will have to live for the rest of their life with the consequences of their cancer and its treatment.

 It sometimes appears that every other cancer article involves someone undergoing chemotherapy.
-I just wish someone would write an article about my lack of terminal ileum and ascending colon, the malabsorption issues as a consequence of that, my missing mesenteric lymph nodes, my retroperitoneal fibrosis, not forgetting to mention my diseased liver, my left axillary lymph nodes (and the mild lymphedema I now have after their removal), my left supraclavicular lymph nodes, my suspect thyroid lesion and my hypothyroidism which may be due to that, my small lung nodule and my pulmonary emboli which after nearly 6 years of daily injections means my abdomen looks and feels like I’ve done 12 rounds with Mike Tyson.
+I just wish someone would write an article about my lack of terminal ileum and ascending colon, the malabsorption issues as a consequence of that, my missing mesenteric lymph nodes, my retroperitoneal fibrosis, not forgetting to mention my diseased liver, my left axillary lymph nodes (and the mild lymphedema I now have after their removal), my left supraclavicular lymph nodes, my thyroid lesion and my hypothyroidism which may be due to that, my small lung nodule, my rib lesion and my pulmonary emboli which after nearly 6 years of daily blood thinning injections made my abdomen look and feel like I’d done 12 rounds with Mike Tyson.
 However, it just wouldn’t be a good picture nor would it be as powerful as one of a person with no hair.
 Just saying!